 - photo calls

 - promotional activities

 - TV commercials

-The payment does not have to have a direct connection with the UK appearance.
 For example, endorsement fees paid to a tennis player to use particular equipment in a UK tournament would be counted.
-Payments could include:

 - appearance fees